-- Be publicized annually during the week of new student orientation and again the following week for returning students. - Be tested annually as either an announced or unannounced event with documentation placed in the Safety and Security reports. - Be made available upon request to all pertinent parties. - Be disseminated to our student and faculty population by way of our text messaging system in order to alert those who are not on campus at the time of the event to ensure their safety!
+- Be publicized annually during the week of new student orientation. - Be tested annually as either an announced or unannounced event. - Be made available upon request to all pertinent parties. - Be disseminated to our student and faculty population by way of our text messaging system in order to alert those who are not on campus at the time of the event to ensure their safety.